1060NetKernel/getting-started/README.md

 getting-started
 ===============

-A repository with some modules to show how to get started with [NetKernel](http://www.1060research.com/netkernel/)
+A repository with some modules to show how to get started with [NetKernel](http://www.1060research.com/netkernel/) Standard Edition.

 Requirements
 ------------

-All you need is a copy of [gradle](http://gradle.org/)
+All you need is a copy of [gradle](http://gradle.org/) pre-installed.

 Getting Started with Getting Started
 ------------------------------------